jundalisay/superbnetlify/content/en/research/descartes/world/chapter-09.md

 ## The Big Bang

-Wherever the parts of matter that could not take the form of the aethereal fire or the aethereal air at the start, the larger and more massive among them* shortly had to run towards the outside circumference of the heavens that contained them.
+Wherever the parts of matter that could not take the form of the fhre-aether or the air-aether at the start, the larger and more massive among them* shortly had to run towards the outside circumference of the heavens that contained them.

 > *Superphysics note: In modern astrophysics, these are the 'hot gases'